My name is Carolyne and I am a qualified integrative counsellor and a member of The British Association for Counselling and Psychotherapy (BACP.)

 Long-term and short-term face-to-face work will be discussed at our initial assessment and set up to best meet your needs

-I offer telephone counselling and video calls.
+I offer telephone counselling and video calls and early morning appointments.

 I am DBS checked and have a Level 2 Safeguarding qualification.